MicrosoftDocs/dataexplorer-docs/data-explorer/authenticate-with-aad.md

 We recommend using the [Kusto client libraries](./kusto/api/client-libraries.md) for user and application authentication.
 These libraries simplify the authentication process by allowing you to provide authentication properties in the [Kusto connection string](./kusto/api/connection-strings/kusto.md).

 Alternatively, you can use [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) and implement one of the [MSAL authentication flows](/azure/active-directory/develop/msal-authentication-flows) yourself.
 However, keep in mind that this approach involves more complexity compared to using the client libraries.
-If you require On-behalf-of (OBO) or Single-Page Application (SPA) authentication, you'll need to implement it yourself since these functionalities are not supported by the client libraries.
+If you require On-behalf-of (OBO) or Single-Page Application (SPA) authentication, you'll need to use MSAL as these flows aren't supported by the client libraries.

-In this document, you'll learn how to use MSAL to authenticate for different authentication scenarios.
+In this article, learn about the main authentication scenarios, the information to provide for successful authentication, and the use of MSAL for authentication.

 ## Authentication scenarios